- Keep It Simple,

 Use The Speed Focus Mode Add-On

-As I’ve mentioned already, you should be going through cards quick.
-That’s the whole point of an efficient study system.
-In order to guarantee you don’t spend too much time on a single card, use the Speed Focus Mode add-on.
+As mentioned above, you should be going through cards quick.
+That’s the point of an efficient study system.
+To ensure you don’t spend too much time on a single card, use the Speed Focus Mode add-on.
 I set it up so that I get an alert after five seconds on one card, and it auto-reveals the answer after eight seconds.
 If I couldn’t get the answer by the time it’s revealed, then I simply didn’t know it well enough and I mark it Wrong.
 The reason I set such high times is that many of my cards are, unfortunately, not very optimized for simplicity (see above).
-I’m slowly optimizing my cards, but I have thousands of them.
+I’m slowly simplifying my cards, but I have thousands of them.
 Ideally I wouldn’t ever spend more than three or four seconds on one card.

 Get Comfortable With The Hotkeys